Function, Fad or Fashion – How to turn your scepticism into belief when it comes to healthy eating.

 The combination of a rainbow of fresh ingredients, simply prepared and lightly seasoned is what benefits us the most.
 We call this “food synergy” and it’s about how to produce a combined effect greater than the sum individual components that we eat every day.

-Gomasio is the principal table condiment in the Macrobiotic way of natural foods diet.
+Gomasio (first spoon) is the principal table condiment in the Macrobiotic way of natural foods diet.
 Use it in lieu of salt to season your food at table, giving hearty delicious taste.
 It has a powerful ant-acid biochemical effect, strengthens digestion and improves energy immediately.
 Together with a simple diet of slow-cooked whole grains and legumes in iron pot, Gomasio will accelerate the de-acidification of the digestive tract and improve the assimilation of the food.

 Cook daily with sea vegetables such as Dulse, Kombu, Wakame, Hijiki and Nori in bean/legume dishes; wakame in soups like miso, add nori or dulse flakes into grains and legumes while they cook to help detoxify your body and boost your mineral intake.